 May 28, 1886

-Grover Cleveland Announces, and Invites His Postmaster to, His White House Marriage
+Grover Cleveland's Handwritten Announcement of, and Invitation to, His White House Marriage

 Grover Cleveland, the first president to wed in the White House, writes to invite his Postmaster General to the wedding.
 “On Wednesday next at seven o'clock in the evening,” he announces, "I shall be married to Miss Folsom at the White House”, and earnestly desires that Postmaster and Mrs. Vilas attend the “very quiet wedding.”